In 2022, we are absolutely spoilt for choice on a programming front.

 It was a melting pot of opportunity, intersecting our own particular interests with whatever happened to be available at the time.
 Every now and then, you’d encounter a dud where the video cassette was in such poor condition, the whole image would distort into a mess of static.
 Not coincidentally, this most often occurred whenever there were boobies onscreen.

 When I first moved out of home, we had a rental store just down the road from our apartment, and I regret not having taken better advantage of this than I had.
-A particular highlight was the time we attempted to rent Baby Geniuses 2, only to find that the only remaining copy had been stolen.
+A particular highlight was the time we attempted to rent Baby Geniuses 2, only to find that the last remaining copy had been stolen.

 Take a moment to consider that: someone committed a felony, solely so that they could claim possession of the cinematic classic that is SuperBabies: Baby Geniuses 2, a film that one critic outright declared as child abuse.
 I shudder to think what the late fee would be, almost a decade later.

 The day that store had a closing down sale, disposing of all of their remaining stock, may have been exciting at the time (I bought The Care Bears Adventure in Wonderland).
 In hindsight, it was a true tragedy.

 No longer could I saunter on down to the rental store, and end up with something weird or wonderful.
 The way technology had evolved had made it a foregone conclusion: there was no way this outdated retail service could compete against the immediacy that was present online.